 Is Xfinity Mobile Worth It?

 It depends on your situation, but for some customers, Comcast’s mobile service seems like a solid value.
 A single user who already subscribes to Comcast internet would qualify for the $45-a-month unlimited plan.
-A comparable plan through Verizon would cost $75.
+A comparable plan through Verizon would cost $75, though video speeds are restricted to 480p resolution and Verizon reserves the right to slow your data speed at that price tier.
 Multiple lines on an unlimited plan balance out with Verizon’s pricing, so it would be a matter of whether you value such extras as the Xfinity Stream App or Xfinity Wi-Fi hotspots.

 Users that can get by on just 1 or 2 GB of data per month would also likely do well on Xfinity Mobile.
 Republic Wireless offers 1GB of data plus unlimited talk and text for $8 more a month than Xfinity Mobile’s $12 plan.
 Use more data than that, though, and you’ll likely want to look at options outside of Comcast.